Applicable in Last.fm mode? : yes

 Applicable in Spy mode? : sometimes, as indicated, mostly only when supplementing Sonos plays with any “other” plays

 Unmatched scrobbles are fresh scrobbles which can’t be matched to a track within your MediaMonkey database.
-The application alerts you that there is a problem by using the yellow “!” icon an the Run Summary dialogue box.
+AlbumPlays alerts you that there is a problem by using the yellow “!” icon an the Run Summary dialogue box.

 There are several situations which can cause unmatched scrobbles:

-- the track was streamed – you don’t own a copy of it, and therefore it is not in MediaMonkey
+- the track was streamed – you don’t own a copy of it, and don’t wish to track it

 - your tags are too long, so either Sonos or Last.fm cut the end off from your tag

-- maybe you change the track’s tag after you scrobbled it?
+- maybe you changed the track’s tag after you scrobbled it, so MediaMonkey is now different to when you scrobbled the play

 AlbumPlays has tools to ease this pain.
 There is a facility to easily create persistent rules to remap a mangled scrobble, back to your MediaMonkey tag values.
-Also facility to notify AlbumPlays that you have streamed the album or track, and don’t own it.
-These facilities are covered in the Seeding Your Database section of the User Guide, so not repeated here.
+Also facility to notify AlbumPlays that you have streamed the album or track, and don’t wish to track it.
+These facilities are covered in the Seeding Your Database section of the User Guide, so are mentioned here only at a summary level.

 You can handle unmatched tracks by either: